Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Introduction

 In this study, we take the first steps toward describing the appropriate framework for bringing bulk viscosity into the context of turbulent dynamos.
 This includes defining new dimensionless plasma parameters, the bulk viscous Reynolds number, and the viscous Prandtl number, and making a number of important measurements that probe the role of this type of viscosity for the dynamo.
-Our results are not only broadly applicable to general poly-atomic plasmas, but also highly important for doing controlled studies of supersonic, magnetised gases, where spatial and temporal properties of compressible modes are controlled through an explicit viscosity operator.
+Our results are not only broadly applicable to general polyatomic plasmas, but also highly important for doing controlled studies of supersonic, magnetised turbulence, where spatial and temporal properties of compressible modes are controlled through an explicit viscosity operator (a true compressible DNS).
 Our study is organised in the following manner.
 In \autoref{sec:viscosity_theory} we introduce the bulk viscosity through orthogonal decompositions of the velocity gradient tensor, following a somewhat pedagogical approach.
 In \autoref{sec:dynamo_theory} we go on to provide the theory for understanding compressibility in the context of key dynamo statistics -- the growth rate and the saturated energy ratio.
 In \autoref{sec:sims} we describe the visco(both shear and bulk)-resistive magnetohydrodynamic (MHD) simulation setup that we use to explore the role of bulk viscosity in turbulent dynamos.
 In \autoref{sec:integral_quants} we discuss the results of the saturation, dynamo growth rates, and in general, the volume integral quantities of the plasma, including decompositions into compressible and incompressible velocity modes.
-In \autoref{sec:kin_spectrum} we explore the total, compressible and incompressible kinetic energy spectra, highlighting the effects of bulk viscosity, not just on the compressible spectrum, but also on the coupling between the compressible and incompressible modes through the mixing of the modes and viscosity operators.
+In \autoref{sec:kin_spectrum} we explore the total, compressible and incompressible kinetic energy spectra, highlighting the effects of bulk viscosity, not just on the compressible spectrum, but also on the coupling between the compressible and incompressible modes at high-$k$.
 In \autoref{sec:mag_spectra} we focus on the magnetic spectra, the evolution of the integral scales.
 In \autoref{sec:spectral_ratio} we combine the decomposed kinetic and magnetic energy spectra to explore how the dynamo saturates, on a mode-by-mode basis.
 Finally, in \autoref{sec:conclusion} we summarise and conclude.